sowmyagowri/Stock-Market-Analysis/README.md

 # Stock-Market-Analysis

 This project aims at predicting the Stock price of a company given Stock symbol as an input.
 The output price is compared with the actual price.
 Also, the relation between twitter sentiments and the stock price change is studied.
-Does stock price depends on the twitter sentiments of that company.
+Does stock price depends on the twitter sentiments of that company?

+The front-end has been developed in angular.js and backend is in python flask framework.

 ## Environment setup
 * Install the project requirements: pip install -r requirements.txt
-* Run the application:
+* Run the application: python app.py
-  python app.py
-* The application will run on local host port 8080
+* The application will run on local host at port 8080
 * Enter the company stock symbol in the text box and click Submit
 * The prediction for the input will be displayed based on Artificial Neural Network forecast model as shown below: